-My oldest sleeps every night with a rice pack I made her a while back.
+My oldest child sleeps goes to sleep every night with a rice pack I made her a while back.
 She loves the warmth and snuggles with it.
 I decided it was time to make one for my middle child so he could snuggle up too.
+But instead of a boring old rectangle, I had a bit of fun and created this DIY Monster Hot/Cold Pack!

 I would like you to meet KiKi (My son named him):